Vilomar Fernandez: Professional boxing career

 On May 24, 1971, the still 18 years old Fernandez made his professional boxing debut, facing the also debuting, Salvador Ramirez.
 This contest took place at the Felt Forum in New York city, and Fernandez won by a second-round technical knockout.
+During the early stage of his professional career Fernandez was trained and managed by Bronx-based boxing trainer Pedro “Pete” Miranda, a Puerto Rican-born figure active in the New York boxing scene who had worked with Fernandez since his teenage amateur years and helped guide him through the early stages of his professional career.

 Fernandez won his first four bouts before meeting the debuting Dave Smith on Thursday, January 13, 1972, at the Sunnyside Garden in Sunnyside, Queens, New York, as part of a program headlined by his brother José versus Marion Thomas.
 Somewhat surprisingly, Fernandez lost his condition as an undefeated boxer when knocked out by Smith in round three of a scheduled 4 rounds contest.
 The loss at the hands of Smith was followed by three wins against the same opponent, José Resto, who was defeated by six rounds decision on March 1, 1972, at the Sunnyside Garden, by another six rounds decision at the Felt Forum on April 17 of that year and by yet another six rounds decision, on April 28, also in 1972 at the Sunnyside Garden, as part of another program headlined by his brother, José.

 Counting the three wins over Resto, Fernandez built a nine-fight winning streak.
 Three of those wins were by knockout.
 Included in that streak was a win over Puerto Rican Gregorio Benitez (brother of International Boxing Hall of Fame member Wilfred Benitez), a 7 wins, 1 loss prospect, by a six rounds unanimous decision on Friday, November 17, 1972, at the Madison Square Garden in New York, as part of a show that had Esteban De Jesus beat world Lightweight champion Roberto Duran in a non-title main event.